-Investment property is derecognised on disposal or when it is permanently withdrawn from use and no future economic benefits are expected from its disposal.
-Gains or losses on derecognition represent the difference between the net disposal of proceeds, if any, and the carrying amount, and are recognised in the statement of profit or loss and other comprehensive income in the period of derecognition.
+Intangible assets are derecognised on disposal or when no future economic benefits are expected from their use or disposal.
+Gains or losses arising from derecognition represent the difference between the net disposal proceeds, if any, and the carrying amount, and are included in profit or loss in the period of derecognition.